shusenwu/note/amazon-vo/bq.md

 - Tell me a time you take a risk but fail?
 What could you do better if you can do it again?
 - Tell me a time you have a conflict with your teammate

-Tell me a time your teammate struggled, how do you help him/her?
-It was during my internship, I was assigned to do some modules for an online course system along with another two student interns.
-During the process, I often discussed with them about the logics.
-And I found one of the interns was quiet and seldom expressed his ideas.
-So I asked him privately that why he didnot discuss with us and share us his process.
-And he told me that he was stuck in the codes and didnot know how to do.
-He also mentioned that he was too shy to ask his mentor so many questions.
-You know, I had my own assignments with short deadlines which means I did not have much free time.
-But I also did not want him to get behind.
-Thus, I tried to help him through 3 ways.
-First, I read the requiremnts of his part and share my idea how to do it.
-Second, I shared my codes with him so that he can learn and write his own codes.
-Third and finally, I helped him to debug when he could not solve by himself.
-He eventually catch up and liked to discuss with us.
-We also became friends during the process.

 - What is the most challenging project you have done?
 What did you learn from it？ Why would you prefer using this tech stack over different tech stack?
 - Exp of feedback to others/others to you.